Operation-Ronald-McDonald/Project1/README.md

 Based upon our analysis, there appears to be a negative correlation between a team's record and the average number of drinks consumed at a MLB game.
 We do not have enough confidence in the R-value to accept our null-hypothesis.

-Why do some stadiums consume more beer than others?

 The source of our dataset is based on a few factors: